Learn more about the staff of the INSPIRE Laboratory.

 Bianca St-Denis

-Bianca is a first-year student of the M.A.-Ph.D. program in clinical psychology.
+Bianca is a second-year student in the M.A.-Ph.D. program in clinical psychology.
 Her research currently focuses on data anxiety.
-She has also previously worked on projects related to academic resilience and problematic smartphone use.
-In her free time, Bianca can be found reading and spending time with her friends and family.
+She has also previously worked on projects related to psychological needs and measurement validation.